anbox-cloud/discourse-docs/howto/stream/oob-data.md

 }
 ```

-**NOTE**: The length for message type is limited to 256KB and the length of data is limited to 1MB.
+[note type="information" status="Note"]The length for message type is limited to 256KB and the length of data is limited to 1MB.[/note]

 ## Receive Message on the Client